 Transform Your “Mistakes” Into Masterpieces

-One of the great challenges to any true artist is the perceptions they harbor around mistakes and what it means to make them.
+One of the great challenges to any true artist is the perceptions they harbour around mistakes and what it means to make them.
 Miles Davis offered true wisdom in these matters.
-In his 1987 interview, he sits drawing with vivid colors, and the interviewer questions what he does when he makes a wrong line in his drawing and if that’s like music.
+In his 1987 interview, he sits drawing with vivid colours, and the interviewer questions what he does when he makes a wrong line in his drawing and if that’s like music.
 In his usual raspy voice, Miles responds, “The line isn’t wrong until you have to put the next one down.
 Music is the same way… You don’t make bad notes.
 The note next to the one that you think is bad corrects the one in front.
 The only way you can do that is by experience.
 The only way you can [fix] a line that you don’t mean to draw is to draw every day.”
 (4)

 Here we find two golden nuggets of wisdom.
 First, that the artist finds no mistakes when they view each line or note concerning those that come next, and second, that the only way for an artist to become a seasoned reformer of these perceived mistakes is for them to immerse themselves in the art form.
 Experience is the true way to perfection, and Miles didn’t just speak this, but he lived it.
 In his Harvard lecture on the wisdom of Miles Davis, the legendary pianist Herbie Hancock talks of a moment on stage with Miles where things could have gone completely awry.
 “Right in the middle of Miles’ solo,” Herbie recalls, “I played the wrong chord – a chord that just sounded completely wrong, and Miles paused for a second, and then he played some notes that made my chord right, which astounded me.
 I couldn’t believe what I had heard.
 Miles was able to make something wrong into something right with the choice of notes that he played and the feeling that he had… What I realize now is that Miles didn’t hear it as a mistake.
 He heard it as something that happened – just an event.
 And so that was part of the reality of what was happening at that moment, and he dealt with it… Since he didn’t hear it as a mistake, he felt that it was his responsibility to find something that he felt fit, and he could do that.
 That taught me a huge lesson about not only music but about life, you know?
 We can look for the world as we would like it to be as individuals, you know, ‘make it easier for me’- that idea.
 But I think that the important idea is that we grow, and the only way we can grow is if we have a mind that is open enough to accept and to be able to experience situations as they are and turn them into medicine, to turn poison into medicine.
 Take whatever situation you have and make something constructive with it.”
 (10)